 Kyle Parks brings a combination of high-level journalism, corporate and agency experience to his role as Principal of B2 Communications.

-He focuses on both overall agency initiatives and client work for such companies as USAmeriBank, Colliers International, Crescent Communities, Premier Eye Care, Lennar Homes and Metro Development Group.
+He focuses on both overall agency initiatives and client work for such companies as USAmeriBank, Colliers International, Crescent Communities, Premier Eye Care and Lennar Homes.

 An expert on commercial and residential real estate, Kyle has been a longtime member of the National Association of Real Estate Editors.
 While working with the then-St. Petersburg Times, his 1999 story on nationally-known shopping center developer Mel Sembler earned him the first-place national Best Newspaper Report award in business from NAREE.
 Kyle has been involved with the Urban Land Institute for more than five years, and is marketing/PR chair for ULI’s Tampa Bay district council.